-The business of the Arena Group consists of three separate businesses, namely (i) AI, an investment manager making fundamentals-based, asset-oriented credit investments on behalf of third-party investors; (ii) Arena Finance, a specialty finance company that primarily purchases fundamentals-based, asset-oriented credit investments for its own account; and (iii) AOC, which facilitates the origination of fundamentals-based, asset-oriented credit investments for sale to third party investors, including Arena Finance.
-Each of these businesses is supported by Arena Management Co., LLC ("AMC"), which provides both front office and back office services such as professional and other personnel, office space, utilities and other services to each of the Arena entities.
+The business of the Arena Group consists of two separate businesses, namely (a) Arena Investors, including AI, an investment manager making fundamentals-based, asset-oriented credit investments on behalf of third-party investors; and (b) the Arena FINCOs, which include specialty finance companies that primarily purchase fundamentals-based, asset-oriented credit investments for their own account and Arena Origination Co., LLC ("AOC"), which facilitates the origination of fundamentals-based, asset-oriented credit investments for its own account and/or possible future sale to its specialty finance companies, clients of Arena Investors and/or other third parties.
+The Arena Group is managed by Daniel B. Zwirn as Chief Executive Officer and Chief Investment Officer.
+Arena Investors is supported by Arena Management Co., LLC ("AMC").